gonzalezjo/ysched/README.md

 # usched
-Somewhat small coroutine scheduler in Lua with support for advanced yielding features.
+Somewhat small coroutine scheduler in Lua with support for advanced neat yielding features.